Walk ‘n’ roll through the Garden of the Gods in Colorado

 Insider tip:

-A stop at the visitor center is a good way to start.
-There’s cool stuff there.
+A stop at the visitor center is a good way to start when planning your Garden of the Gods itinerary.
+And there’s cool stuff there to see.

 (Special thanks to Jesse and Jon for use of their photos.)